vesk4000/Couriers/README.md

 WHERE ID = @OldID;
 ```

-In addition to the above and based on the entered parameters, the delete procedure will be executed in 5 different ways:
+In addition to the above and based on the entered parameters, the type-1 delete procedures can be executed in 5 different ways:

 1. If the user enters an invalid ```@OldID```